lrcfmd/pigen/README.md

 python generate.py
 ```

-### Code Base and Attribution
+### Code Base and Key Contributions

-This repository builds on the foundation of the open-source project https://github.com/jiaor17/DiffCSP, originally implementing Denoising Diffusion Probabilistic Model for crystal structure prediction.
+This repository builds on [DiffCSP](https://github.com/jiaor17/DiffCSP), an open-source implementation of denoising diffusion probabilistic models for crystal structure prediction.
+We have further developed and extended it as described below.

-### Enhancements in This Project
-We extend and adapt the original DiffCSP codebase with several key contributions:
  - Physics-informed logic integrated into the sampling process
  - Conditional generation with target-guided control via classification-free guidance
- - Featurised dataset with local chemical and structural environment feature, enabling out-of-distributiion extrapolation
+ - Featurised dataset with local chemical and structural environment feature, enabling out-of-distribution extrapolation
  - Chemistry-informed structure evaluation tools
  - Modular refactoring for better reproducibility and configuration management.
 - Support for PyTorch Distributed Data Parallel to accelerate large-scale training across multiple GPUs or nodes

-These additions are primarily implemented in:
-assets/diffusion_pi.py — physics-aware sampling logic
-train.py and generate.py — training and inference entry points
-sample.py - inference with multi-optimisation of properties via classifier-free guidance
-partial_sample.py - inference with partially defined chemical composition, e.g., for Li-based materials
-eval/ - chemistry-informed structure featurisation and evaluation tools
-common/utils.py — shared utility functions

 ### Tests
 Run: